Madrid to Toledo Train

 You can purchase tickets directly through Renfe’s official website or mobile app.
 These platforms allow you to select travel dates, choose your ticket class, and receive digital tickets instantly.
 They also provide real-time travel updates.
 Alternatively, several authorized third-party platforms offer similar services with added features.

 If you’d rather use third-party services, consider options like Trainline.
-With over 40 million users and excellent app ratings (4.8 on the App Store and 4.6 on Google Play)[5], Trainline provides useful features such as:
+With over 40 million users and excellent app ratings, Trainline provides useful features such as:

 |---|---|